endlesspint8/endlesspint8.github.io/code/index.md

 ---
 layout: page
-title: Code & Vis Samples
+title: Code & Vis Gallery
-subtitle: For those who still can't get their fill.
+subtitle: Visualizations at a Glance with Code Samples
 ---

 <br>